-In order to succeed we need to find the best people, and a community and State that we work with to develop those people.
+In order to succeed we need to find the best IT people, and a community and state that we work with to develop those people.
 That’s what we have in Pierre, South Dakota.

 At Eagle Creek, we operate a rural sourcing model – we call it “U.S. Onshoring”.
-We have Technology Centers in North & South Dakota and Minneapolis, MN.
-From here, we provide technical and consulting services which help our customers get the best use out of their software investments.
+We have Technology Centers in North & South Dakota and headquarters in Minnesota.
+From here, we provide technical and consulting services that help our customers get the best use out of their software investments.

-The Pierre Area Chamber of Commerce is a great place to start your relocation adventure on the river.
-Their web site, www.pierre.org, includes a listing of preferred businesses as well as what to see, what to do, where to eat, and more.
-Visit their site, or better yet, call 1-800-962-2034 and request a Visitor’s Guide with relocation information.
+The Pierre Area Chamber of Commerce website is a great place to start your relocation adventure on the river.
+Please visit to see a listing of preferred businesses as well as what to see, what to do, where to eat, and more.

 Once you’re here, getting hooked up is easy.
 Here are some frequently needed services: